Princess Maria Anna of Saxony

-Marie Anna of Saxony (15 November 1799 – 24 March 1832), (full name: Maria Anna Carolina Josepha Vincentia Xaveria Nepomucena Franziska de Paula Franziska de Chantal Johanna Antonia Elisabeth Cunigunde Gertrud Leopoldina), was a princess of Saxony.
+Marie Anna of Saxony (Maria Anna Carolina Josepha Vincentia Xaveria Nepomucena Franziska de Paula Franziska de Chantal Johanna Antonia Elisabeth Cunigunde Gertrud Leopoldina; 15 November 1799 – 24 March 1832) was a princess of Saxony.
 She became Grand Duchess of Tuscany by her marriage to Leopold II, Grand Duke of Tuscany.

 Family

 Marie Anna was born in Dresden, one of the seven children of Maximilian of Saxony by his first wife Caroline of Bourbon-Parma.

 Her father was a son of Frederick Christian, Elector of Saxony.
 Her mother was a daughter of Ferdinand, Duke of Parma.
 Through her mother, Maria Anna was also the great-granddaughter of Maria Theresa.

 Life

 During her short life she showed a special interest for ancient paintings and classical poetry, acquiring the Liber Interitus by Horace for an unknown but extremely high price.
 She was inspired by Gnostic writings to write a short poet entitled Chuchotet d'Archont, published posthumously.
 Along with her husband she was the founding patron of the Istituto Statale della Ss.
 Annunziata, the first female boarding school in Florence set up to educate aristocratic and noble young ladies.
 She died in Italy of tuberculosis she passed onto Auguste, her only surviving daughter.